Your Objections to Whole-Child Education Aren’t Wrong. They’re Just Outdated

 Two competing narratives have taken root in communities of early-childhood education policy and practice:

-On one hand, an increased emphasis on numeracy and literacy in a child’s early years comes at the expense of developing the whole child, including the social-emotional learning and executive functioning that have a profound impact on later learning.
+On one hand, an increased emphasis on numeracy and literacy in a child’s early years comes at the expense of developing the whole child, including the social-emotional development and executive functioning that have a profound impact on later learning.
 On the other hand, adopting whole-child curricula in kindergarten that widen the aperture of key learning outcomes to incorporate social interaction, self-regulation, and other psychosocial development milestones puts academic progress at risk.

 Such a distinction presents a false choice, with serious implications for student outcomes.